Qwan

+The series is licensed in North America by Tokyopop.

 Story

-Qwan, a strange boy who can eat demons, travels through Eastern Han Dynasty China with his winged companion Teikou, looking for the sutra known as the Essential Arts of Peace which he knows for certain will reveal who he is and what his purpose in life is.
+Qwan, a strange boy who can eat demons, travels through Eastern Han dynasty China with his winged companion Teikou, looking for the sutra known as the Essential Arts of Peace which he knows for certain will reveal who he is and what his purpose in life is.
 But there are other people interested in the sutra, like Yuushi, who will ambush him and try to stop him.

 Characters

 Some characters in Qwan's story were portrayed from real figures in Chinese history.
 For example, Aman (aka.
 Cao Cao), Cao Jie, Jou Kai and Chin Ban.